maxfortun/net.maxf.java.util/README.md

 Extending java.util classes for that bit of extra convenience :)

 ## [ResourceBundle](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/ResourceBundle.html)
 Hardcoding is bad.
 Taking configuration `out of the code` is better.
-Taking configuration `out of the depoyment` is best.
+Taking configuration `out of the deployment` is best.
 Technical debt is costly.
 Refactoring is expensive.
 Retesting is time consuming.
 Reusing the same interfaces and replacing them with a more modern implementation is minimizing the blast radius.
 Keep the apps as they are and move the configuration out of them.
 Here are some examples how.